-Since making Calgary my permanent home I’ve been keen to learn some of the fun and interesting facts about this ever evolving city.
+Since making Calgary my permanent home I was keen to learn some of the fun and interesting facts about this ever evolving city.
 There’s a resiliency about Calgary I love, considering its fortunes rise and fall with the price of oil.
 Hopefully, that won’t always be the case.
+Enjoy these 35 plus interesting facts about Calgary – a city I love for its energy, sunshine, friendliness, and proximity to the mountains.

 Calgary is referred to as Cowtown by some and it still has the Wild West image.

-The Calgary Stampede, an annual 10 day event (starting this year on Friday, July 6th) bills itself as “The Greatest Outdoor Show on Earth.”
+The Calgary Stampede, an annual 10 day event bills itself as “The Greatest Outdoor Show on Earth.”
 It features the world’s largest rodeo, concerts, a midway, First Nations exhibits, chuckwagon racing, agricultural competitions, stage shows and a parade.
 Good luck finding somewhere to stay – as it attracts over one million visitors.

 It’s a youthful city and full of energy.
-The average age is 35.7 years.
+One of the interesting facts about Calgary is that the average age is 35.7 years.

 More than 120 languages are spoken in the city.

-Calgary had a young (39 years old), Muslim mayor – Naheed Nenshi.
+Calgary had a young 39-year-old, Muslim mayor when first elected – Naheed Nenshi.
 He was the first Muslim to become a mayor of a major Canadian city.
 He won 28,000 more votes than his second place rival.

-The Calgary region is home to more than 1.3 million people.
+The Calgary region is home to more than 1.64 million people as of 2023.

 There are more volunteers per capita than any other Canadian city.